 - Are U.S. citizens permitted to enter?
 Yes

 - As of March 22, 2021, all travelers (except airline crew and children age two (2) and under) arriving in Ecuador must provide proof of a negative COVID-19 RT-PCR or rapid antigen test taken no more than three (3) days before entering the country or present a vaccination card showing the traveler received a complete series of the COVID-19 vaccine at least 14 days before entry.
 Airlines will verify that travelers have a negative COVID-19 test before boarding at the point of origin.
 Special rules apply to travelers whose point of origin is Brazil or India or who transit these countries en route to Ecuador: For more information, please see the full Government of Ecuador resolution: https://www.gestionderiesgos.gob.ec/resoluciones-coe-nacional-de-09-de-julio-de-2021/.

-- As an alternative to the above requirement, travelers previously diagnosed as COVID positive, but with more than one month since the onset of symptoms, may present a medical certificate from their country of origin attesting to their recovery and current good health.
+- As an alternative to the above requirement, travelers previously diagnosed as COVID-19 positive, but with more than one month since the onset of symptoms, may present a medical certificate from their country of origin attesting to their recovery and current good health.

 - Please note procedures may change at any time.
 We recommend reaching out to the Ecuadorian embassy or consulate nearest you before traveling for the most updated information at https://www.cancilleria.gob.ec/estados-unidos/.

 - Is a negative COVD-19 test (PCR and/or serology) required for entry?
 Yes

-- Travelers must provide the results of a RT-PCR (Reverse transcription polymerase chain reaction) COVID test or rapid antigen test taken within the last three (3) days prior to arrival in Ecuador or present a vaccination card showing the traveler received a complete series of the COVID vaccine.
+- Travelers must provide the results of a RT-PCR (Reverse transcription polymerase chain reaction) COVID-19 test or rapid antigen test taken within three (3) days prior to arrival in Ecuador or present a vaccination card showing the traveler received a complete series of the COVID-19 vaccine.

 - Are health screening procedures in place at airports and other ports of entry?
 Yes

-- Regardless of whether a negative COVID test is provided, passengers that present symptoms of COVID-19 will be evaluated by Ministry of Health personnel.
-Rapid antigen testing may also be conducted.
+- Ecuador Ministry of Health personnel will evaluate any traveler who presents symptoms of COVID-19, and may conduct rapid antigen testing.
 If the rapid antigen test is positive, the traveler must isolate for ten (10) days.
-The isolation may take place at a private residence or hotel of the traveler’s choosing.
+The isolation may take place at a private residency or hotel of the traveler’s choosing.
 If the rapid antigen test is negative, no isolation is required.